Suicide prevention: understanding, taking action, providing support

 A message of hope

-Many people who have gone through suicidal thoughts today testify to their relief at having asked for help.
+Many people who have experienced suicidal thoughts now say they are relieved they asked for help.
 You are not alone.
-There are solutions, people ready to listen, and resources to support you.
+There are solutions, people ready to listen to you, and resources to support you.